Australia ends China deals on national interest grounds

 Australia’s bilateral relations with its most important trading partner are at their lowest point in decades.
 Chinese government ministers refuse to take phone calls from their Australian counterparts, and trade disruptions are widely seen as China imposing economic punishment.

 “Australia is operating in our national interests.
 We are very careful and very considered in that approach.”
-Payne told Australian Broadcasting Corp.
+Payne said.

 “It’s about ensuring that we have a consistent approach to foreign policy across all levels of government, and it isn’t about any one country,” she said.
 “It is most certainly not intended to harm Australia’s relationships with any countries.”